 Active engagement in learning, rather than passively receiving information, is most effective in teaching PSHEE.
 Students are helped to develop a comprehensive, balanced and relevant body of factual information to inform their present and future choices.
 They are provided with opportunities to consider and clarify their values and beliefs and to rehearse and develop enquiry and interpersonal skills.
-Assessment tasks are designed for each topic so that teachers and students can gauge what has been learned and evidence how learning and understanding has progressed.
+Assessment for learning tasks are used frequently within topics so that teachers and students can gauge prior knowledge, what is being learnt.
+More formal assessments of learning occur each term to evidence how learning and understanding has progressed, with some taking place when the timetable is suspended to provide an extended session.
 Student input into the teaching and learning programme is gained by regular MS Forms surveys which inform future curriculum modifications and choice of visiting speakers.
-Form tutors comment on progress in personal development as part of the their tutor report.
+Parents receive an annual comment on progress with development points on full reports.
+Form tutors comment on progress in personal development as part of their tutor report.